polyluxus/runxtb.bash/guides/module-examples.md

 the root module will find the correct software path.

-The variable `module_base_path` needs to be adjusted to point to the directory of the root module.
+The variable `module_base_path` needs to be adjusted to point to the directory of the root module, the filename in the last line also needs to be adjusted to point to the root module, which is defined above.

 ```
 #%Module1.0###-*-tcl-*-#########################################################